Akkadian language: Dialects

 The following table summarises the dialects of Akkadian identified with certainty so far.

 Some researchers (such as W. Sommerfeld 2003) believe that the Old Akkadian variant used in the older texts is not an ancestor of the later Assyrian and Babylonian dialects, but rather a separate dialect that was replaced by these two dialects and which died out early.

 Eblaite, formerly thought of as yet another Akkadian dialect, is now generally considered a separate East Semitic language.

-Phonetics and phonology
+Phonology

 Because Akkadian as a spoken language is extinct and no contemporary descriptions of the pronunciation are known, little can be said with certainty about the phonetics and phonology of Akkadian.
 Some conclusions can be made, however, due to the relationship to the other Semitic languages and variant spellings of Akkadian words.

 Consonants

 The following table presents the consonants of the Akkadian language, as distinguished in Akkadian cuneiform.
 The reconstructed phonetic value of a phoneme is given in IPA transcription, alongside its standard (DMG-Umschrift) transliteration in angle brackets ⟨ ⟩.